rubenmromero/rubenmromero.github.io/README.md

 * <a href="https://github.com/rubenmromero/vhost-templates" target="_blank">VHost Templates</a>
 * <a href="https://github.com/rubenmromero/rubenmromero.github.io" target="_blank">GitHub Pages Personal Site</a>

-You can also find more scripts and functions on my <a href="https://gist.github.com/rubenmromero" target="_blank">GitHub Gist profile</a>, and other test projects on my <a href="https://gitlab.com/rubenmromero" target="_blank">GitLab profile</a>.
+You can also find more scripts and functions in my <a href="https://gist.github.com/rubenmromero" target="_blank">GitHub Gist profile</a>, and other test projects in my <a href="https://gitlab.com/rubenmromero" target="_blank">GitLab profile</a>.

 # Freelance Services